gluster/distaf/README.md

  - To run multiple test cases: `python main.py -t "basic_test0 basic_test1"`

  - To run all tests in a directory: `python main.py -d snapshot`

+ - To run specific tests in a specific directory `python main.py -d snapshot -t "snaptest0 snaptest1"`
 ####Note:
-     1. Automation test logs are at /var/log/tests/ both at management and test nodes.
+     * Automation test logs are at /var/log/tests/ by default in management node.
+This can be changed by exporting LOG_FILE="/new/path/"

-     2. If you want run the automation as non root user, follow the steps below.
-          * create the directory as root `mkdir /var/log/tests`
-          * Add the user as the owner for the directory i.e. `chown -R <user> /var/log/tests`

 How to write tests
 ====================